valory-xyz/IEKit/README.md

 The demo service for the IEKit tracks mentions of [@autonolas](https://twitter.com/autonolas) on Twitter, assigns scores to them and writes those scores to a [Ceramic](https://ceramic.network/) stream.

+## Running a demo service

+To learn how to run a demo service based on the IEKit, read the [IEKit technical docs](https://docs.autonolas.network/product/iekit/).

+## Requirements

 - Clone the repository:

       git clone git@github.com:valory-xyz/iekit.git